 In something akin to the Academy Award nominations, Vacation Bible School directors eagerly await the release of next year’s program package themes.
 Modern day packages center around various themes and include more than just a curriculum.
 Coordinators are able to make use of planning calendars, budget spreadsheets, and suggestions for games, food menus, crafts, decorations, and SWAG items.
 These extra items are of course available to buy, but the recent popularity of idea sharing sites like Pinterest has helped to turn Vacation Bible School programs into works of art.
 Church members are letting their imaginations and skill run wild to create high energy visual eye-candy for their VBS students.
 In short, today’s Vacation Bible School programs are most certainly not anywhere close to what your VBS experiences were.

 While exercising their imaginations, many planners realize they can use their Screenflex units and enlist them for their Vacation Bible School programs.
 Screenflex dividers are perfect for creating backdrops, as tack boards for presenting concepts, and to divide space.
 Many VBS programs have stations set up for different activities, and Screenflex dividers are an easy way to add flexibility to your spaces and allowing you to work with children of different age groups and needs.

 Vacation Bible Schools are as relevant today as they were in the 1890’s.
 Providing students with kid-friendly surroundings where they can take the concepts learned in Sunday school, and gain a deeper understanding of the Bible stories.
 Need to find a local vacation bible school for your kids?
-Check out this VBS Finder to find one in your area.

 Are you a Screenflex customer who has used one of our products for your VBS?
 If so, please email your photos to [email protected], and we’ll add them to our Sunday School photo gallery and send you a special gift.